 Learn to prioritize—not procrastinate

-It can often be overwhelming to think about all the work that needs to get done and wonder where to start.
-To effectively prioritize your work, the key is to take it one step at a time.
-If you feel overwhelmed, break it down into smaller items—and start with the next action you need to take.
-Or, if you’re planning a big project, map it out over a longer period so that each day’s tasks are more digestible.
+Having a large to-do list can at times be overwhelming.
+To effectively prioritize your work, take it one step at a time.
+If you’re feeling anxious, break your tasks down into smaller items.
+Or, if you’re working on a big project, map it out over a longer period so that each day’s tasks are more digestible.

-Additionally, it’s important to avoid procrastinating when it comes to the difficult tasks on your to-do list.
-Studies show that tackling these items first can help manage stress and increase productivity.
+When it comes to the difficult tasks on your list, avoid procrastinating.
+Studies show that tackling these items first can actually help manage stress and increase productivity.

-Once you learn how to get organized at work, the trick is to stay organized!
+Once you learn how to get organized at work, the trick is to stay organized.
 By developing positive habits and routines, you’re more likely to stay on track.
-However, there is no magic spell to stay organized; it simply takes discipline to continue to follow the new habits you’ve established and keep developing new strategies to stay organized.
-As a result, simply spend a few minutes a day ensuring that you’re still applying these organizational strategies to your work.
+It simply takes discipline to continue to follow the new habits you’ve established and keep developing new strategies to stay organized.
+Simply spend a few minutes a day ensuring that you’re still applying these organizational strategies to your work.
 And if you slip up, don’t worry—you can start over tomorrow.